BigheadSMZ/TotKMods/README.md

 - **FPS:** The maximum framerate.
 Modes are: 20 FPS, 30 FPS, or 60 FPS.
 Only one mod should be selected.
 Used in conjunction with Dynamic FPS from Essential mods.
 Without it, gameplay will slowdown when FPS drops.
 - **Shadows:** Modes are: 256x256, 512x512, and 1024x1024 resolution.
 Only one mod should be selected.
 - **Controller & Black Screen Fix:** Controller mods come with black screen fix, or black screen fix can be selected alone.
 Only one mod should be selected.
 Alternatively, go use the [Any Aspect Ratio](https://github.com/fayaz12g/totk-aar) tool to create your own aspect ratio, controller mod, with black screen fix.
 - **Fog:** Options to minimize or disable fog.
 Only one mod should be selected, unless using Serfrost's Defogger which may be combined with an interior addon.
-This is optional, and other fog mods already include interiors.
+This is optional, and other fog mods already include interior fog so don't combine them.
 - **Other Mods:** Optional mods to enhance gameplay or make things faster.
 All of these are optional and do not need to be used.
 - **Cheats:** Game too hard or you aren't having fun?
 Some cheats might liven things up.
 All cheats are obviously optional.